bart-blommaerts/bart-blommaerts.github.io/_posts/2018-04-15-sprint-celebration.md

 While the world has changed significantly since the manifesto's inception, many [principles](http://agilemanifesto.org/principles.html) still hold [a lot of value](https://jaxenter.com/the-agile-manifesto-what-it-means-to-us-today-117391.html).

 A very important benefit of regular small releases, is the opportunity it brings to receive customer feedback.
-When the customer is closely involved, it is possible (and often highly desireable) to adapt to their evolving requirements.
+When the customer is closely involved, it is possible (and often highly desirable) to adapt to their evolving requirements.

 # Sprint Celebrations